qkunst/collectiemanagement/report.md

         should be able to sort
         should be able to filter and sort downloading
+        zip
-        should be able to get an zip file should be able to get an zip file with photos should be able to get an zip file with only front photos user with no rights
+          should be able to get an zip file should be able to get an zip file with photos should be able to get an zip file with only front photos xml
+          requires login
+          rejects facility
+          downloads for admin
+          doesn't include work twice
+    filtering & searching
+      tag filtering
+        should return no works when tags do not exist should use AND for tags
+    user with no rights
       should not be accessible when logged in as an anonymous user facility